 ERA Architects worked as the heritage architects with DSA-KWC Architects in Joint Venture, as well as John G. Cooke & Associates Ltd as structural engineers.
 The rehabilitation aimed to reveal the historical elements of the building that were concealed when Union Station was converted to the GCC, such as the theatrical character of the interior procession, the axial progression of spaces, the dramatic use of natural light, and the rich palette of materials, while meeting the project’s functional and technical requirements.
 In addition, previous insertions in the significant interior spaces, such as the General Waiting Room and Concourse spaces have been removed.
 Given the building’s rich character, it is well suited to accommodate the Senate program and support its ceremonial traditions as the new Senate of Canada Building.

-The biggest technical conservation challenge of the project was the rehabilitation of two magnificent suspended plaster ceilings.
-Composed of precast coffered plaster panels hung from the steel structure above, the ceilings were in poor condition.
-Testing was undertaken on a number of panels to determine their strength and typical failure mechanisms.
-As no North-American precedent existed, experimentation with a conservation strategy from the United Kingdom was undertaken to determine its suitability for these ceiling.
-After multiple mock ups and trials, the system was eventually adopted and implemented, serving as a new precedent for plaster conservation in Canada.
+A major technical conservation challenge was the rehabilitation of the two suspended plaster ceilings.
+Composed of precast coffered plaster panels suspended from the steel structure above, the ceilings were in poor condition at project start-up.
+Investigations and testing of a number of panels were undertaken to determine their strength and typical failure mechanisms.
+As no appropriate North-American plaster conservation precedent existed, experimentation with conservation products from the United Kingdom was undertaken to determine suitability.
+After multiple mock-ups and tests, a conservation strategy was developed and implemented, with no visual impacts from below, serving as a new precedent for plaster conservation in Canada.

 For a link to project details and renderings on the Public Services and Procurement Canada website, click here.